 About Our Guest

 Miriam Schindel is Special Counsel to the multi-discipline law firm of Hinman, Howard & Kattell, LLP.
 Prior to joining the firm, Ms. Schindel was Deputy General Counsel of Unilever and Associate General Counsel of Sears & Roebuck (Chicago headquarters).
 Previously, she was an associate attorney at the firms of Proskauer Rose and Kave Scholer Fierman Hays and Handler.
-She has spoken before various professional groups including The Conference Board, the International Foundation of Employee Benefit Plans, the International Research Institute and on WVOX talk radio.
-She authored “Use of Compulsory Lie Detector Tests in Arbitration” (Journal of the Labor and Employment Section of the New York State Bar Association, 1984).
-She is co-editor of Language and Cognition (Plenum Publishing, 1984).
+She has spoken before various professional groups, including The Conference Board, the International Foundation of Employee Benefit Plans, and the International Research Institute, and has spoken on WVOX talk radio.
+She authored “Use of Compulsory Lie Detector Tests in Arbitration” (Journal of the Labor and Employment Section of the New York State Bar Association, 1984) and is co-editor of Language and Cognition (Plenum Publishing, 1984).